pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   - Open Standards
 ---

-Don't worry---this is not what you think.
+This post started as a follow-on to a post I am writing about what I learned about _culture_ and the Scholarly Commons at the San Diego workshop last September.
+But, as it sometimes turns out in this funny thing we call life, it is time to release this post, and I am still working on the one about culture.
 This post is not about specific technologies, but about what needs to be enabled by technology to allow for scholarly commoning.
-It is a follow-on to a post that I wrote about the [_culture_ of the Scholarly Commons][culture].

 We're all coming at this from different perspectives, so it is no surprise that we are not always in complete agreement about what we would like the Scholarly Commons to be.
 There is a general consensus, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not constrained by the limitations of print publishing.
-But it goes deeper than that.
+But I think the definition of the commons goes much deeper than that.
 I think the Scholarly Commons represents scholarship reinvented for our modern era, where we take what is the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs, using whatever existing pieces or technologies that fit this new way of working and then figuring out how to build out the rest.

 The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we're trying to be informed by those that study